cyborglaksh/You-Just-Got-CPZoned-/README.md

     Run the command python webscraper.py tagname
     We can find the desired tagname under the **tagList.csv** file

-  - Checkout the video for better understanding link : " "
+  - Checkout the link for better understanding : " https://youtu.be/b1_dTJpJCBg "

 Advantages: